 Image Credit: Brendan Wong

 Dining Room Colour Combination: Grey and Green Dining Room

-In a landmark Victorian Italianate home, Australian designer Brendan Wong livens up a grey dining room with a shot of lustrous emerald green.
+In a landmark Victorian Italianate home, Australian designer Brendan Wong livens up a grey dining room colour scheme with a shot of lustrous emerald green.
 But the colour palette isn’t the only contrasting technique by the designer.
 Juxtaposing the traditional bones of the space, he adds modernity with iconic Atollo lamps in slick black, white high-gloss sideboards and a contemporary mirror above a classic black marble fireplace.